Parthiv-Saikia/Aaj-Ki-Tazza-Khabar/README.md

 1.News Aggregation: Pulls news from multiple sources.

-2.User Authentication: Allows users to create accounts and log in.

-3.Personalized Feeds: Users can customize their news feed based on interests.
+2.Personalized Feeds: Users can customize their news feed based on interests.

-4.Search Functionality: Search for news articles.
+3.Search Functionality: Search for news articles based on topics or regions.

-5.Responsive Design: Optimized for both desktop and mobile views.
+4.Responsive Design: Optimized for both desktop and mobile views.